-During and after divorce it is easy to slip into negativity.
+Avoiding negativity throughout divorce is not easy.
 Lives are changing with a dip in finances and time spent with the children.
 Dwelling on what is not working out can blind you to what is going right in your life.
 People that do not move on after divorce can build a wall around themselves which keeps others away.

 Those Who Are Positive Are Healthier